 What are my cover options with Australian Seniors?

-The entry-level offering is Accident Only cover, which provides you with annual benefits of up to $8,000.
-With this type of cover, you are insured for up to 80% of your veterinary bills for treatment of injuries such as fractured bones and snakebite toxicity.
-Your pet is also covered for vet expenses incurred overseas (excluding countries from which animals must be quarantined after return), as well as emergency boarding if you are hospitalised and can’t fulfil your responsibilities as sole carer of your pet.
+The entry-level offering provides your pet with basic care when they are sick or injured.
+With this type of cover, you are insured for up to 60% of your veterinary bills for treatment of injuries such as fractured bones, snakebite toxicity and some illnesses.
+Your pet is also covered for vet expenses incurred overseas (excluding countries from which animals must be quarantined after return), as well as emergency boarding if you are hospitalised and can't fulfil your responsibilities as sole carer of your pet.

 Essential Accident & Illness Cover

 The next level up is Essential Accident & Illness Cover, which entitles you to as much as $12,000 per year at 75% of your veterinary expenses.
-Pre-existing conditions are excluded, as well as a range of specified ailments, but like Accident Only cover, you are insured for overseas travel and essential euthanasia.
+Pre-existing conditions are excluded, as well as a range of specified ailments, but like basic accident & illness cover, you are insured for overseas travel and essential euthanasia.